 Buttons

-Payment
+Deposit List This function is not used in South Africa

 Block / Unblock By using the Block / Unblock button the card selected in the list will be immediately blocked regardless of the expiration date.

-Personal Conditions With the Personal Condition button, personal conditions can be assigned to the customer.
+Special Conditions With the Special Condition button, personal conditions can be assigned to the customer.

 Doors With the Doors button you can assign access rights for various doors to a customer.
 This field is only activated if doors have been set up in the Backoffice module.

-Clear Free Balls With the Clear Free Balls button the count of free balls per day can be changed.
+Clear Used ‘Free Balls’ With the Clear Free Balls button the count of free balls per day can be changed.

 Click the Assign Card button